kimhy365/AttentionCNN/README.md

 </p>

 ## Performance (updated after the paper publication)
 The A-CNN model can be effectively trained end-to-end with minimal data labeling compared to object detection methods.
-Experimental results show that the proposed A-CNN model achieves a classification accuracy of **99.92%** and an inference speed of **62.9 fps** on the NVIDIA Jetson Nano platform, outperforming the smallest models of YOLOv5, YOLOv7, YOLOv8, YOLOv9 and YOLOv10, state-ofthe-art object detection algorithms, in terms of both accuracy and latency.
+Experimental results show that the proposed A-CNN model achieves a classification accuracy of **99.92%** and an inference speed of **62.9 fps** on the NVIDIA Jetson Nano platform, outperforming the smallest models of YOLOv5, YOLOv7, YOLOv8, YOLOv9 and YOLOv10, state-of-the-art object detection algorithms, in terms of both accuracy and latency.
 Notably, our model has 3.8× faster than the fastest YOLO model, underscoring its efficiency in real-time applications.
 These findings highlight the potential of the A-CNN model as an accurate and practical solution for small object classification.

 **Comparison of the A-CNN with YOLO Object Detection Models**